Brandonag1997/Global-Alignment/README.md

 - `--mismatch`
   - The score that is assigned to 2 nucleotides or amino acids that do not match.
 This value defaults to -1.
 This is only used when a similarity matrix is not specified.
 - `--gap`
   - The score that is assigned to a nucleotide or amino acid that is aligned to a gap.
 This value defaults to -1.
-This is only used when a similarity matrix is not specified.